Why Time Lapse Cameras Make Sense for Construction

 Many cameras are capable of time lapse, including DSLRs, action cameras, and smartphones.
 Battery life is the biggest issue, as going beyond two hours can be challenging, costly and complex.
 There is one simple and inexpensive camera solution, the Brinno TLC 200 Pro, a camera dedicated to long term time lapse work.
 Specifically designed for time-lapse shooting, a Brinno camera is the only solution offering months of battery life.

-What other equipment do I need and how much will it all cost?
+What other equipment do you need and how much will it all cost?

-If the camera is outdoors you will want weatherproof housing.
+If the camera is meant for outdoor use, you will want to store it in weatherproof housing.
 You will also need a clamp or mount and AA batteries.
 TimelapseCameras.com offers an essential component bundle for $285.00. which includes the camera, housing, larger SD card and a versatile clamp.
 For once in a lifetime projects, we recommend purchasing two camera bundles.
 You can run two cameras outdoors for the major exterior work and move one camera indoors once interior work picks up.
 Having two cameras outdoors offers redundancy in the case of a natural or accidental failure.
 Two cameras also gives you some variety and allows you to show the story from a different angle.

-Where should I place the camera relative to the sun?
+Where should you place the camera relative to the sun?

 If avoidable, we don’t recommend having the sun in the frame, so shooting north is always the best option.
 We recommend avoiding sunrise and sunset transitions.
 Played back quickly, dark to light and back to dark again can be difficult to watch.
 Using the camera’s timer feature, sunrise and sunset can usually be avoided.
 Bad weather, non-working days and holidays can easily be removed using programs like iMovie or Windows Movie Maker.
 The TimeLapseCameras.com team is able to assist polishing your final video.